skonfig/extra/type/__netbox_uwsgi/man.rst

 configured
     The uwsgi configuration got updated.

+uninstalled
+    The uWSGI application was removed.

-In all cases, it restarts the service to use the up-to-date version.
+In all cases where the application is still present, it restarts the service to use the up-to-date version.

 EXAMPLES